jfbouzereau/explorer/README.md

 There are two kinds of fields :

-* Litteral (or qualitative) fields represended in pink
+* Categorical (or qualitative) fields represended in pink
 * Numerical (or quantitative) fields represented in pale blue.
 A field with name terminated by ":n" or "/n" is regarded as numerical.

 #### Basic gestures